T-Mobile, Sprint soar after FCC chairman says he’ll recommend deal

 The companies have said their wireless in-home broadband service will better serve rural customers.
 They will deliver 100+ Mbps speeds for wireless broadband to 90% of the population and in-home service to over half the country’s households by 2024.

 Legere last month disputed a report that regulators told the companies that the deal, as structured, would be opposed.
 Since then, Legere and Sprint Chairman Marcelo Claure have visited officials in Washington pitching the deal.
-They argue the new company could provide competition to cable companies with in-home broadband, as well as beat Verizon Communications Inc. and AT&T Inc. in developing a nationwide 5G network.
+They argue the new company could provide competition to cable companies with in-home broadband, as well as beat Verizon and AT&T in developing a nationwide 5G network.

-For T-Mobile owner Deutsche Telekom AG, the takeover would add scale to the German carrier’s fastest-growing unit, giving it more clout to challenge AT&T and Verizon.
+For T-Mobile owner Deutsche Telekom, the takeover would add scale to the German carrier’s fastest-growing unit, giving it more clout to challenge AT&T and Verizon.
 Deutsche Telekom CEO Tim Hoettges has argued that T-Mobile would still be well positioned if the deal is rejected.

 “We view this as a significant positive for the prospects of the deal,” Wells Fargo analyst Jennifer Fritzsche wrote in a research note Monday.
 “While the state attorneys generals could still object to the deal, the divestiture of Boost Mobile should help with any AG objection, as the concentration of New T-Mobile’s combined prepaid business was a major hot-button issue for them,” Fritzsche wrote.